trancethehuman/nl-startup-map/README.md

-# nl-startup-map
+# Newfoundland Start-up Map
-An interactive map for start-up companies in Newfoundland
+An interactive map for start-up companies in Newfoundland (In progress)